REACH-WoU/cleaning_template/README.md

 #### Consistency check
 The final bit of the script is running the `select.multiple.check` which tries to find inconsistencies between the cumulative columns of `select_multiple` questions and their respective binary columns.
 The file will show the differences between what is expected from the cumulative column and what is present in the binaries.
 It is left up to the user to decide what to do with these inconsistencies.

+#### Binary check
+This is a small check that loops through all binary values in the dataframe and looks at whether all values are what we expect them to be: either `0`, `1` or `NA`.
+If there are any inconsistencies, the script will throw an error and ask the user to check the `wrong_values_frame` object for details of the error.
+It stores variables that have unexpected entries.
+The user should check the unique values on those to see what caused the error.

 ### 999 checks
 The next bit of the script checks the dataframes for 99 and 999 values in numerical columns as well as any other values that you're suspicious of.
 You can specify these values in the `code_for_check` vector.
 These values are suspicious because they are a relic from the SPSS based sociological research.
 As the .sav values save values as numerics, it became necessary to assign NA or DK values a single code so that they are easily recognisable and you can recode them quickly.
 Usually, these are maked as 99,98 or 999.
 This is not applicable for us as we're not working in SPSS.
 This bit of script produces a `cl_log_999` object and a `output/checking/999_diferences.xlsx` excel file that document these entries.
 You can look through them and keep the rows that need to be recoded in your opinion.